tensorflow/community/governance/tensorflow-testing.md

 ### Special Interest Groups (SIGs)

-TensorFlow's [Special Interest Groups (SIGs)](https://github.com/tensorflow/community/tree/master/sigs) support community collaboration on particular project focuses.
-Members of these groups work together to build and support TensorFlow-related projects.
-While their archives are public, different SIGs have their own membership policies.
+TensorFlow's [Special Interest Groups (SIGs)](https://github.com/tensorflow/community/tree/master/sigs) support community collaboration on particular projects.
+Members of these groups work together to build and support specific parts of TensorFlow or TensorFlow-related projects.

-_To join the discussion, subscribe to one of our SIG mailing lists:_
+_To join the discussion on a specific topic, subscribe to one of our SIG mailing lists:_

 * **[TensorBoard](https://groups.google.com/a/tensorflow.org/d/forum/sig-tensorboard)**: Plug-in development, discussion, and contribution to TensorFlow visualization tooling.
 * **[Networking](https://groups.google.com/a/tensorflow.org/d/forum/networking)**: Adding network protocols other than gRPC.